 Participation in contact tracing is voluntary.
 People can decline to participate at any point, but participating fully can help stop the spread of the disease and save others’ lives.

 Contact tracing is still an important tool to stop the spread of COVID-19, especially among those who are not vaccinated.
 The Health Department has launched an option for individuals to provide some information to us online through an SMS survey invitation.
 This may be more convenient for some individuals and is a way to help us get information quickly to help stop the spread of COVID-19.

 If you’ve just been told you have COVID-19, learn how to notify your own contacts.

 Contact tracing is confidential and secure.

-- Release information collected from COVID-19 tests or by our contact tracing staff to any law enforcement agencies, including ICE.
+- Never release information collected from COVID-19 tests or by our contact tracing staff to any law enforcement agencies, including ICE.

-- Tell a contact who gave us their contact information.
+- Never tell a contact who gave us their contact information.

-- Ask for Social Security numbers, credit card numbers, or bank account numbers.
+- Never ask for Social Security numbers, credit card numbers, or bank account numbers.

 A Health Department contact tracer will: